 Explore the Hot Springs and Diamond Lakes Region

 Arkansas’s Diamond Lakes Region welcomes travelers looking for hiking, mountain biking, water sports, mining, swimming and more.
 Located in the Southwest part of the state, the Diamond Lakes region represents Arkadelphia, Caddo Valley, Glenwood, Hot Springs, Malvern, Mount Ida, Murfreesboro and the communities surrounding these key cities.
 The region is named for the five lakes found here: Lake Catherine, DeGray Lake, Lake Greeson, Lake Hamilton and Lake Ouachita.
-The area consists of a national park, diamond mine, water and theme park, three International Mountain Bicycling Association (IMBA) Epic Rides and live thoroughbred racing.
+The area consists of a national park, diamond mine, water and theme park, three International Mountain Bicycling Association (IMBA) Epic Rides, casino and live thoroughbred racing.
 Here are our top spots for the perfect vacation in the Diamond Lakes Region.

 Hot Springs National Park